MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 In its constructor, **BgLabelControl** sets a default style key for itself.
 But what *is* a default style?
 A custom (templated) control needs to have a default style&mdash;containing a default control template&mdash;which it can use to render itself with in case the consumer of the control doesn't set a style and/or template.
 In this section we'll add a markup file to the project containing our default style.

-Under your project node, create a new folder and name it "Themes".
+Under your project node, create a new folder (not a filter, but a folder) and name it "Themes".
 Under `Themes`, add a new item of type **Visual C++** > **XAML** > **XAML View**, and name it "Generic.xaml".
 The folder and file names have to be like this in order for the XAML framework to find the default style for a custom control.
 Delete the default contents of `Generic.xaml`, and paste in the markup below.

 ```xaml
 <!-- \Themes\Generic.xaml -->